PelionIoT/mbed-cloud-sdk-python/mbed_cloud/_backends/statistics/docs/AccountApi.md

 # create an instance of the API class
 api_instance = statistics.AccountApi()
-include = 'include_example' # str | Comma-separated list of requested metrics.
-Supported values are bootstraps_successful, bootstraps_failed, bootstraps_pending, bootstrap_certificate_create, bootstrap_certificate_delete, connector_certificate_create,  connector_certificate_delete, bootstrap_credentials_get, bootstrap_full_credentials_get, connector_credentials_get, connector_full_credentials_get, connector_ca_rest_api_count, connector_ca_rest_api_error_count
+include = 'include_example' # str | A comma-separated list of requested metrics.
+Supported values are:  - `transactions` - `bootstraps_successful` - `bootstraps_failed` - `bootstraps_pending` - `device_server_rest_api_success` - `device_server_rest_api_error`
 start = 'start_example' # str | UTC time/year/date in RFC3339 format.
-Fetch data with timestamp greater than or equal to this value.
-Sample values: 20170207T092056990Z / 2017-02-07T09:20:56.990Z / 2017 / 20170207.
-The parameter is not mandatory, if period specified.
-end = 'end_example' # str | UTC time / year / date in RFC3339 format.
-Fetch data with timestamp less than this value.Sample values: 20170207T092056990Z / 2017-02-07T09:20:56.990Z / 2017 / 20170207.The parameter is not mandatory, if period specified.
-period = 'period_example' # str | Period.
-Fetch data for the period in days, weeks or hours.
+Fetch the data with timestamp greater than or equal to this value.
+Sample values: 20170207T092056990Z/2017-02-07T09:20:56.990Z/2017/20170207.
+The parameter is not mandatory, if the period is specified. end = 'end_example' # str | UTC time/year/date in RFC3339 format.
+Fetch the data with timestamp less than this value.Sample values: 20170207T092056990Z/2017-02-07T09:20:56.990Z/2017/20170207.The parameter is not mandatory, if the period is specified. period = 'period_example' # str | Period.
+Fetch the data for the period in days, weeks or hours.
 Sample values: 2h, 3w, 4d.
-The parameter is not mandatory, if start and end time are specified. interval = 'interval_example' # str | Group data by this interval in days, weeks or hours.
+The parameter is not mandatory, if the start and end time are specified. interval = 'interval_example' # str | Group data by this interval in days, weeks or hours.
 Sample values: 2h, 3w, 4d. authorization = 'authorization_example' # str | Bearer {Access Token}.
-A valid ApiGateway access token.
-The token is validated and the associated account identifier is used to retrieve account specific statistics.
+A valid API Gateway access token.
+The token is validated and the associated account identifier is used to retrieve account-specific statistics.

 try:
-    # provides account specific statistics for other cloud services
+    # Provides account-specific statistics for other cloud services.
     api_response = api_instance.v3_metrics_get(include, start, end, period, interval, authorization)
     pprint(api_response)
 except ApiException as e: